seanblanchfield/blog/current/_posts/2024-05-22-my-smart-home-dashboard.md

 ### Interactive controls

 To make the dashboard interactive, we need to add some additional elements to control devices.
 As you can see from the video at the top of this post, I have icons and labels positioned across the dashboard to control lights, and indicate status of things like current energy, last motion, temperature, humidity and so on.
-This is all done with regular *Picture Elements" features.
+This is all done with regular *Picture Elements* features.

 ### Variants for tablets etc
 I display these floorplans in different dashboards, with some light customisation for different contexts.
 For example, the home screen on the app is a vertical stack containing the floorplans for each floor of the house, while I have separate dashboards for tablets in various locations that just show the floorplan relevant to those locations.
 To avoid code duplication, I define the core list of elements for each floor in a single location, and include it from different *Picture Element* cards.